-- 9. (a) In rural areas, the main demand for credit is for electricity supply. - (b) Crop production involves considerable costs on seeds, fertilisers, pesticides, water, electricity, repair of equipment, etc. - (c) Credit (loan) refers to an agreement in which the lender supplies the borrower with money, goods or services in return for the promise of future payment. - (d) Banks charge a higher interest rate on loans than what they offer on deposits.
+- 19. (a) In rural areas, the main demand for credit is for electricity supply. - (b) Crop production involves considerable costs on seeds, fertilisers, pesticides, water, electricity, repair of equipment, etc. - (c) Credit (loan) refers to an agreement in which the lender supplies the borrower with money, goods or services in return for the promise of future payment. - (d) Banks charge a higher interest rate on loans than what they offer on deposits. - Ans. (a) In rural areas, the main demand for credit is for electricity supply.

-- 10. Collateral is an asset that the lender owns (such as land, building, vehicle, livestocks, deposits with banks) and uses this as a guarantee to a borrower until the loan is repaid. - Ans.
+- 20. Collateral is an asset that the lender owns (such as land, building, vehicle, livestocks, deposits with banks) and uses this as a guarantee to a borrower until the loan is repaid. - Ans.
 Collateral is an asset that the borrower owns (such as land, building, vehicle, livestocks, deposits with banks) and uses this as a guarantee to a lender until the loan is repaid.

-11. Interest rate, collateral, and documentation required, and the mode of repayment together comprise terms of credit.

-- 12. Reserve Bank of India supervises the functioning of the formal sector of credit in India. - 13.
+- 21. Interest rate, collateral, and documentation required, and the mode of repayment together comprise terms of credit. - 22.
+Reserve Bank of India supervises the functioning of the formal sector of credit in India. - 23.
 Collateral is used as a guarantee unless a loan is repaid by the borrower.

-- 14. What is the meaning of 'collateral'? - Ans.
-Collateral is an asset that the borrower owns and uses this as a guarantee to a lender until the loan is repaid. - 15.
+- 24. What is the meaning of 'collateral'? - Ans.
+Collateral is an asset that the borrower owns and uses this as a guarantee to a lender until the loan is repaid. - 25.
 What is the medium of exchange in India? - Ans.
-The medium of exchange in India is rupee. - 16.
+The medium of exchange in India is rupee. - 26.
 Name the different things that can be used as collateral. - Ans.
-Land, vehicle, building, livestock and deposits with banks are the things that can be used as collateral.
+Land, vehicle, building, livestock and deposits with banks are the things that can be used as collateral. - 27.
+'Credit pushes the borrower into a situation from which recovery is painful.'
+Examine this statement.
+(CBSE 2023) - Ans.
+Credit pushes the borrower into situations from debt-trap recovery is very painful.
+When a borrower, especially one in a rural location, is unable to repay the loan because the harvest failed, he is left worse off.
+This circumstance is known as a debt trap.

-- 17. What are the different ways in which small farmers can get cheap credit? - Ans.
+- 28. What are the different ways in which small farmers can get cheap credit? - Ans.
 Besides banks, the other major source of cheap credit for small farmers are the cooperative societies.
 Cooperatives play a major role in rural areas.
 The cooperatives accumulate small amount of money from its members and then use the same as a collateral to take a loan from the bank.
 This money can then be lent to its members.
-The different types of cooperatives include farmers cooperatives, weavers cooperatives and industrial workers cooperatives. - 18.
-According to you, which is the most important term of credit?
-Why?
+The different types of cooperatives include farmers cooperatives, weavers cooperatives and industrial workers cooperatives. - 29. (a) Explain any three functions of the Reserve Bank of India.